JBlackburn94/weatherApp/README.md

 # Testing <a name="testing"></a>

 “PLEASE NOTE - There is an error showing.
 The error claims that some external font/icon files have not been loaded.
-But having investigated this with my mentor, we can clearly see all items have loaded and this error is incorrect.”
+But having investigated this with my mentor, we can clearly see all items have loaded and this error is incorrect.
+There is also an error should an incorrect location or spelling mistake entered.
+However, I have accounted for this by using a catch statement, upon entering a mistake the user will be prompted with an alert to make them aware there were no results found. -”

 This project was tested using: